An exposition on finite dimensionality of Chow groups: Finite dimensionality of the Chow groups

 Consider $X$ to be a smooth cubic fourfold embedded in $\PR^5$.
-Then we know that the group of homologically trivial one cycles $\CH^3(X)_{\hom}$ is generated by lines on $X$.
+Then we know that the group of algebraically trivial one cycles $\CH^3(X)_{\alg}$ is generated by lines on $X$ (for a proof of this fact we refer to [\cite{Pa}, Section 4] and [\cite{Sh}, Theorem 1.1]).
 So the criterion for Theorem \ref{theorem2} is satisfied.
-We know, by \cite{Sc}, that there does not exists a smooth projective curve $C$ and a correspondence $\Gamma$ on $C\times X$, such that $\Gamma_*$ is surjective.
-Hence it follows that the natural map from the Chow varieties parametrising one cycles on $X$ does not surject onto $\CH^3(X)_{\hom}$.
+We know, by \cite{Sc}, that there does not exist a smooth projective curve $C$ and a correspondence $\Gamma$ on $C\times X$, such that $\Gamma_*$ is surjective.
+Hence it follows that the natural map from the Chow varieties parametrising one cycles on $X$ does not surject onto $\CH^3(X)_{\alg}$.

-\begin{theorem} The group $\CH^3(X)_{\hom}$ is not representable.
-That is, the natural map from the product $C^3_d(X)\times C^3_d(X)$ to $\CH^3(X)_{\hom}$ is not surjective for any $d$. \end{theorem}
+\begin{theorem} The group $\CH^3(X)_{\alg}$ is not representable.
+That is, the natural map from the product $C^3_d(X)\times C^3_d(X)$ to $\CH^3(X)_{\alg}$ is not surjective for any $d$. \end{theorem}

-The above Theorem \ref{theorem3} gives us a criterion by which we can detect the representability of $\CH^2(X)_{\hom}$.
-Precisely when, the Abel-Jacobi kernel is non-trivial, $\CH^2(X)_{\hom}$ is not representable, in the sense that the natural map from the Chow varieties (infact from the symmetric powers of $F(X)$) to $\CH^2(X)_{\hom}$ are not surjective.
+The above Theorem \ref{theorem3} gives us a criterion by which we can detect the representability of $\CH^2(X)_{\alg}$, when $X$ satisfies the hypotheses of Theorem \ref{theorem2}.
+Precisely when, the Abel-Jacobi kernel is non-trivial, $\CH^2(X)_{\alg}$ is not representable, in the sense that the natural map from the Chow varieties (infact from the symmetric powers of $F(X)$) to $\CH^2(X)_{\alg}$ are not surjective.
 There are some examples of higher dimensional varieties with non-trivial Abel-Jacobi mappings given in \cite{GG}.
-So the Theorem \ref{theorem3} forces that such varieties cannot have :

-$\Sym^d F(X)$ surjecting onto $\CH^2(X)_{\hom}$.
-So for a threefold $X$, the non-triviality of the Abel-Jacobi kernel implies that the $\CH^2(X)_{\hom}$ cannot be generated by integral linear combination of lines on the threefold of any fixed degree.
+Thus Theorem \ref{theorem3} forces that such varieties cannot have, $\Sym^d F(X)$ surjecting onto $\CH^2(X)_{\alg}$.
+So for a threefold $X$, the non-triviality of the Abel-Jacobi kernel implies that the $\CH^2(X)_{\alg}$ cannot be generated by integral linear combination of lines on the threefold of any fixed degree.